xetus-oss/docker-archiva/README.md

 -   Admin UI: After refresh, navigate to a new section and back again

     While Archiva's REST endpoints are solid, the web UI has lots has lots of little annoyances.
-For example, if you refesh a page while signed in, you have to navigate to a *new* page before things work properly ().
+For example, if you refesh a page while signed in, you have to navigate to a *new* page before things work properly.

 -   Disable local user password expiration